Governance

 RHT is a charitable organisation and a Company Limited by guarantee registered in the Republic of Ireland.
 As such it must observe and comply with the Governing Laws of the Republic of Ireland and applicable overarching EU Laws and Regulations, including compliance with the Companies Act 2014.
 Rothe House Trust is funded annually from Kilkenny County Council and through raised income from its commercial activities, sponsorship and donations.

 The Board of Directors of RHT have collective responsibility for promoting the success and long-term viability of Rothe House & Garden.
-The key roles of the board include governing the strategic business and direction of the organisation and supporting Rothe House to achieve its vision and mission.
+The key roles of the board include governance of the strategic business and direction of the organisation and supporting Rothe House to achieve its vision and mission.
 The Board provides guidance to Senior Management and oversees the activities and effectiveness of the organisation.

 The Board and Staff of Rothe House Trust are committed to compliance with the Recommended Guidelines for Financial Reporting using the SORP Accounting Standard for Charities.
 We are also committed to complying with the Code of Governance and principles of good fundraising.